 We publish four newsletters a year keeping members up to date with developments in the wood.
 Members assist with regular surveys of butterflies and dormice in season, monitor the health of various habitats being actively managed to maintain and improve the biodiversity of Billericay’s woodland gem.

-We have recently launched an enhanced website, norseywoodsociety.uk, to make information about the Wood more accessible.
-The website is being developed and is well worth revisiting from time to time as more content is added.
+Our website, norseywoodsociety.uk, has been designed to make information about the Wood more accessible.
+The website is well worth revisiting from time to time as more content is added.

 Membership is only £5.00pa per household.
 Application forms are available online, at a Talk or outside the Ranger’s Office near the Car Park (01277-624553).

 Come and visit your wood: there is a small car park off Outwood Common Road (CM11 1HA) or walk in via the pedestrian entrances near Lilford Road, Deerbank Road or Break Egg Hill.
 Later this month, the Bluebells for which the Wood is famous should be at their best.
 If you visit between March and the end ofJuly when low nesting birds are raising their young we ask all visitors to stay on the main paths and keep dogs under close control – thank you.